 Here are some additional resources that might prove useful when claiming compensation for loss of earnings.

 - The Health And Safety At Work Act 1974 – Legislation that could be used to support workplace accident claims.

 - The Occupiers Liability Act 1984 – This law outlines the expectations of that those in control of public places to ensure the safety of members of the public.

 - Statutory Sick Pay (SSP) – Information on when and how much you should be paid whilst off work.

 - Slip, Trip And Fall Claims – Advice on starting a claim for injuries sustained during a fall.

-- Claiming For A Fractured Bone – Information on how you could be entitled to claim if you’ve broken a bone in a no-fault accident.
+- Claiming For A Fractured Bone – Information on how you could be entitled to claim for damages including possible lost earnings if you’ve broken a bone in a no-fault accident.

-- Medical Negligence Claims – Guidance on seeking compensation because you’ve suffered due to clinical or medical negligence.
+- Medical Negligence Claims – Guidance on how to claim personal injury compensation because you’ve suffered due to clinical or medical negligence.